BloopSmasher/Google-Collab-Drive-Torrent-Downloader/README.md

 **Disclaimer**: Downloading copyrighted materials without permission is illegal.
 This project is intended for educational purposes only.
 Please ensure you have the necessary rights to download any torrent files you use.

-## I am unaware that this repository goes against the Google Collaboratory TOS and Policies, by using this repo you risk your account for potential restrictions and bans, So I am Archiving it, <br> USE IT ON YOUR OWN RISK!
+## I was unaware that this repository goes against the Google Collaboratory TOS and Policies, by using this repo you risk your account for potential restrictions and bans, So I am Archiving it, <br> USE IT ON YOUR OWN RISK!

 # Usage